 Liquefied Petroleum Gas (Propane) Vehicle and Equipment Incentive - Propane Council of Texas

-Propane vehicle incentives are available to private fleets or non-profits with three or more vehicles.
+Propane vehicle incentives are available to private, non-profit, local government, state, and school fleets.
 New dedicated propane vehicles and aftermarket conversions are eligible for an incentive equal to the incremental cost, up to $7,500.
-Each fleet is limited to $15,000 in total incentive awards.
+Each fleet is limited to $30,000 in total incentive awards.

 Additionally, an incentive up to $1,000 is available for each new or converted propane commercial mower operated by public and private entities (excluding state agencies).
 Applicants are limited to seven incentive awards.

 All conversion systems for vehicles and mowers must be certified through the U.S. Environmental Protection Agency or the California Air Resources Board.
 All vehicles and mowers must be registered and operated in Texas.
 Additional terms and conditions apply.
 For more information, see the Propane Council of Texas website.

 The Texas Department of Transportation (TxDOT) must develop a program to collect data on the number of AFVs registered in the state.
 TxDOT must submit an annual report to the Texas Legislature detailing the results of each data collection year.
 For the purpose of this program, AFVs include plug-in electric vehicles, hybrid electric vehicles, and natural gas vehicles.
 (Reference Texas Statutes, Transportation Code, 502-004)

 Alternative Fuel Use and Vehicle Acquisition Requirements